Do you want a travel money card that lets you load multiple currencies at the same time? Find out about your options with CommBank here.

-You can withdraw the funds from a Commonwealth Bank ATM in Australia for no charge or you can use the card to make over the counter purchases.
+You can withdraw the funds from a Commonwealth Bank or Bankwest ATM in Australia for no charge, or you can use the card to make over-the-counter purchases.
 If you don’t have money in your Australian currency wallet, a currency conversion fee of 2% will apply.

-You can also transfer funds back to Australian dollars by calling the CBA customer service centre on (+61) 1300 660 700 or by visiting the CBA travel money online portal.
-You can also close your card redeem the funds on the card by dropping into a CBA branch.
+You can also transfer funds back to Australian dollars via NetBank or by calling the CBA customer service centre on (+61) 1300 660 700.
+You can also close your card and redeem the funds on the card in a CommBank branch.

 What can I do if my Commonwealth Bank Travel Money Card is not working at the ATM?

 If your travel money card is not working at the ATM, double check the following things:

 - You have the correct PIN and you’re not using the 6-digit registration code - if you enter an incorrect PIN three times in a row, your card will be locked.